GENERAL COMMERCIAL TERMS

 3.2.
 The web interface of the store also contains information on the costs associated with the packaging and delivery of the goods.
 The information on the costs associated with the packaging and delivery of the goods specified in the web interface of the store shall only apply when the goods are delivered in the Czech Republic.

 3.3.
 All of the presentations of the goods on the web interface of the store is of an informative nature and has the nature of the seller’s invitation for the buyer to make an offer, and the seller shall not be obliged to conclude a purchase agreement regarding such goods.
 The provisions of Section 1732, paragraph 2, Civil Code, shall not apply.

 3.4.
-The buyer acknowledges that the seller shall not be obliged to conclude a purchase agreement, in particular with persons who previously significantly breached their obligations toward the seller or for operational (capacity) or other reasons important for the seller.
+The Buyer acknowledges that the Seller shall not be obliged to conclude a Purchase Agreement, in particular with persons who have previously significantly breached their obligations toward the Seller or for operational reasons (such as capacity) or other reasons important for the Seller.

 3.5.
-To order goods, the buyer shall fill-in order forms on the web interface of the store.
+To order goods, the Buyer shall fill in an order form on the Web Interface of the Store.
 The order form primarily contains information about:

-3.5.1 ordered goods (the buyer shall “enter” the ordered goods in the electronic shopping cart of the web interface of the store),
+3.5.1 ordered goods (the Buyer shall “enter” the ordered goods in the electronic shopping cart on the Web Interface of the Store),

-3.5.2 the method of the payment of the purchase price for goods, data about the required method of delivery of ordered goods and
+3.5.2 the payment method of the purchase price for goods, data about the required delivery method of ordered goods and

 3.6.
 Before sending an order to the seller, the buyer will be able to check and change data that the buyer entered into the order, even in view of the possibilities of the buyer to ascertain and correct errors that occur when data is entered into an order.
 The buyer shall send an order to the seller by clicking on “send order”.
 The data specified in an order are considered correct by the seller.